andydunstall/figg/docs/client_protocol.md

 in the `ATTACHED` response doesn't match the serial it requested in `ATTACH`.

 ## Protocol
-The Wombat protocol uses msgpack to encode all messages.
+The Figg protocol uses msgpack to encode all messages.
 Each protocol message has a `uint16` type and format:
 ```
 {